s-Nick/sycl-blas/onemath/sycl/blas/README.md

 a good BLAS implementation improves the performances of all the other libraries.
 The development of numerical libraries on SYCL is one of the most important objectives, because it will improve the performance of other SYCL applications.
-Obviously, it makes sense portBLAS was the first step in this task.
+Obviously, it makes sense it was the first step in this task.

 On GPUs, the data communication to/from the device and the grain of the kernels